xerial/sbt-sonatype/README.md

 ## Prerequisites

  * Create a Sonatype Repository account
    * Follow the instruction in [Sonatype OSS Maven Repository Usage Guide](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).
-At least you need to create a GPG key, and open a JIRA ticket to get a permission for publishing your project to Maven central.
+   * At least you need to create a GPG key, and open a JIRA ticket to get a permission for synchronizing your project to Maven central.

 ## Usage

-Add sbt-sonatype plugin to your project settings:

 **project/plugins.sbt**

 ```scala
 addSbtPlugin("org.xerial.sbt" % "sbt-sonatype" % "0.1.0")
 ```

-Set Sonatype account information (user name and password) in the global setting file.
-Never include this settings to your project.
+Add sbt-sonatype plugin to your project settings:

 **$HOME/.sbt/(sbt-version)/sonatype.sbt**